 In the second year, you will continue to produce more of your own films and radio packages in factual, fiction and entertainment formats.
 You can choose to specialise in either TV or radio production and will produce a series of projects within your chosen media.
 Additional to completing a module in Professional Practice, you will choose either three practice based modules and two theory modules, or four practice based modules and one theory module.

 In the final year, you will have the opportunity to deepen your creativity in a specific area of media practice.
-You will be expected to apply your production skills on an industry project, either through a work placement or by collaboration with one of our media partners.
-You will be given the time and expert support to make a television or radio project, with an accompanying multi-platform offering, which will then act as your calling card to potential future employers.
+You will be expected to apply your production skills on an industry project.
+You will be given the time and expert support to make a television or radio project, which can then act as your calling card to potential future employers.

 The aim of this module is to develop your practical skills in camera, sound, editing and multi-platform delivery.
 By producing your own short videos and rotating through a range of technical roles, you will gain a strong understanding of the key creative processes involved in video production.